banner of finescrollsaw website: head of medusa

 3/8 in. wood 48,8 in.
 20,2 in 7 in.

 Please note that this pattern is registered and copyrighted.
 If you would like to have it I offer it for 12 € plus shipping.
 The pattern is computer made, which provides total precision, and nicely printed for convenient scrolling.
-Click here to buy this pattern.
-Write me to info@finescrollsaw.com for any questions.
+Please write me to info@finescrollsaw.com to buy this pattern or for any questions.